Michele Landsberg: Journalist

 In 1962, Landsberg joined the staff of The Globe and Mail.
 She married Lewis soon after signing on with the Globe, but maintained a byline under her birth name, since her editors preferred that it not be known that she was married to a socialist politician.
 When her children were born, she resigned her column with the Globe, opting to work on a freelance basis.

 In 1971, Landsberg returned to full-time work, serving as a staff writer and editor for Chatelaine magazine.
 She additionally wrote a regular column for Chatelaine, working with editor and women's rights activist, Doris Anderson.
 In 1978, Landsberg joined the staff of the Toronto Star, where she served as a regular columnist on feminist issues for over 25 years.
 During the 1980s, she was living in New York, where she wrote a weekly column on New York life for The Globe and Mail.
 She eventually retired her column with the Toronto Star in 2005.

 Author

 Landsberg has written three bestselling books, including Women and Children First, a collection of her campaigning columns; Michele Landsberg's Guide to Children's Books; and This is New York, Honey!, which is a memoir of her time living as the spouse of Canada's ambassador to the United Nations.

-She wrote The Women's Dayenu:
+She wrote "The Women's Dayenu", reflecting on the roles of women in Judaism: